-Unfortunately, RomanceScams cannot post USA citizens as scammers due to “Defamation of Character”.
+Unfortunately, RomanceScams.Blog cannot post USA citizens as scammers due to “Defamation of Character”.
 Without the protocol – action of court proceedings, and an actual Judgement signed and sealed by a presiding Judge and recorded as “GUILTY or NOT GUILTY” (Innocent until proven guilty) of a crime and post as PUBLIC record.
-Or RomanceScams can be facing a liability lawsuit.
+Or RomanceScams.Blog can be facing a liability lawsuit.

-Whether you have been scammed or not, it is always important to know whether the guy you are about to give your heart to, and share personal information with, is most probable a teenager in Nigeria, Ghana, S. Africa, UK, Malaysia, China, Indonesia, (hotbed scammer countries) messing with your heart, mind and soul; for a quick buck.
+Whether you have been scammed or not, it is always important to know whether the male or female you are about to give your heart to, and share personal information with, is most probable a teenager in Nigeria, Ghana, S. Africa, UK, Malaysia, China, Indonesia, (hotbed scammer countries) messing with your heart, mind and soul; for a quick buck.

-Please report the scam\financial fraud, to your Local Police Department Cyber-Unit or Fraud Task Force as a:
+REPORT TO LOCAL POLICE DEPARTMENT ‘FIRST.’
+Please report the scam\financial fraud, to your Local Police Department Cyber-Unit or Fraud Task Force Unit as:

 If you call the FBI, they will may refer you to your local law enforcement but call them anyway.

 (To get threats on record; You can record the scammer phone calls and make a copy of the recorded tape or print out the emails and take the tape or printed emails down to your local law enforcement office.)